 Corporate Governance Report with Corporate Governance Declaration

 The activities of the Management Board and Supervisory Board are determined by the principles of responsible corporate governance.
-This report includes the Corporate Governance Report in accordance with section 3.10 of the German Corporate Governance Code and the Corporate Governance Declaration pursuant to section 289a of the Handelsgesetzbuch (HGB – German Commercial Code).
+This report comprises the Corporate Governance Report as per section 3.10 of the German Corporate Governance Code as well as the joint Corporate Governance Declaration as set out in section 289a and section 315 (5) HGB (German Commercial Code).

 - Declaration of the Management Board and Supervisory Board pursuant to section 161 of the Aktiengesetz (AktG – German Stock Corporation Act)

-Since the declaration of conformity dated December 3, 2014 to June 11, 2015 INTERSHOP Communications AG has complied with the recommendations of the Government Commission on the German Corporate Governance Code in the version dated June 24, 2014, and as of June 12, 2015 to the time of this declaration with the recommendations of the Government Commission on the German Corporate Governance Code in the version dated May 5, 2015 ("Code"), with the following exceptions and will comply with them in the future with the following exceptions:
+Since the declaration of conformity dated January 22, 2016 to the time of this declaration INTERSHOP Communications AG has complied with the recommendations of the Government Commission on the German Corporate Governance Code in the version dated May 5, 2015 ("Code"), with the following exceptions and will comply with them in the future with the following exceptions:

 - Corporate Governance Practices